 The timings and distances are to help you a little, so the below list might make it easier for you to decide where to go...just remember most of the little pretty Provençal roads are not straight, so a few kilometers might take longer than you have anticipated, whatever any of the online maps and/or your GPS might tell you, as these are not always correct, but we always suggest you might also bring a good map, never rely completely on your GPS here in Provence...☺

 Do have a look at www.photos-of-provence.com as there are lots of wonderful photos from many of the places we have suggested you should visit, these might help you decide what and where to visit!

 Some of the distances might seem a bit far, but there is so much to see while you try to get there, and you simply forget how many kilometers and how long you have been driving, and you are on holiday, so... this is how we have found a lot of lovely places, just driving along those beautiful Provencal roads, and before you know it, there’s yet another lovely village to visit...

-If you have any queries, please do not hesitate to contact us, we’re only an e-mail or a phone call away!
+If you have any queries, please do not hesitate to contact us, we’re only an e-mail or call away!

-We hope that you will come and enjoy our apartment and have a wonderful stay...☺
+We hope that you will come and enjoy our little B&B and have a wonderful stay...☺